The Adventurers Journal.. What Is It and Why Should You Bother?

 I played in a Shadowrun game once where the players each kept a public journal, one they shared with each other, and then each player, that was published on the corps “intranet.”
-But the also wrote a private journal, that was saved to their personal files, that they shared with just the GM, it worked perfectly, and from all accounts the players where as distrustful of each other as they where the NPC’s!
+But they also wrote a private journal, that was saved to their personal files, that they shared with just the GM, it worked perfectly, and from all accounts the players whereas distrustful of each other as they were the NPC’s!

 Adventurers Journals from the GM's Point of View.